 - Advises the Council as to other matters upon the request of the City Council.

-- Parking Subcommittees - The Downtown Parking Committee currently has two Subcommittees.
-These Subcommittees do not have set meeting dates and times.
-The Operations and Communications Subcommittee advises staff on policies related to marketing, public relations, parking lot operations and security initiatives.
+- Parking Subcommittees - The Downtown Parking Committee currently has one subcommittee.
 The Finance Subcommittee advises staff on policies related to rate structures, PBIA administration, capital improvements and annual budgeting.
+This subcommittee does not have set meeting dates and times.

 ||Members must demonstrate an interest in, and knowledge of, downtown parking issues.